| |

 appreciate so much more what we hafe when I do have the privilege to visit

 these places.
-It is amazing to see how many are out working in the
+It is amazing to see how many

 fields plowing them by hand behind teals of yaks, and then ot`ers sowing the